ADAM12: Function

 This gene encodes a member of the ADAM (a disintegrin and metalloprotease) protein family.
 Members of this family are membrane-anchored proteins structurally related to snake venom disintegrins, and have been implicated in a variety of biological processes involving cell-cell and cell-matrix interactions, including fertilization, muscle development, and neurogenesis.
 This gene has two alternatively spliced transcripts: a shorter secreted form and a longer membrane-bound form.
 The shorter form is found to stimulate myogenesis.

 Clinical Significance

 ADAM 12, a metalloprotease that binds insulin growth factor binding protein-3 (IGFBP-3), appears to be an effective early Down syndrome marker.
 Decreased levels of ADAM 12 may be detected in cases of trisomy 21 as early as 8 to 10 weeks gestation.
 Maternal serum ADAM 12 and PAPP-A levels at 8 to 9 weeks gestation in combination with maternal age yielded a 91% detection rate for Down syndrome at a 5% false-positive rate.
 When nuchal translucency data from approximately 12 weeks gestation was added, this increased the detection rate to 97%.

 ADAM12 has also been implicated in the development of pathology in various cancers, hypertension, liver fibrogenesis, and asthma.
 In asthma, ADAM12 is upregulated in lung epithelium in response to TNF-alpha.

+In a study of about 1200 persons with extremely high intelligence (IQ about 170), variants of the gene were associated with high IQ compared with a general population.